lutierigb/shell-things/oputus-readme.md

 Investing profiles can be used to set lot sizes, take profit, gradient buy and Auto Timeframe settings.

-Lot sizes will be calculated according to the profile select, on the account balance and the value specified in the  **Percentage of the balance to use for lot size calculations** parameter.
+Lot sizes will be calculated according to the profile select, on the account balance and the value specified in the `Percentage of the balance to use for lot size calculations` parameter.

-Once a Investing Profile is selected in the **Investing Profile.
-Calculates lots and take profits for you** parameter, you must select which feature(s) should get their settings from the profile.
+Once a Investing Profile is selected in the `Investing Profile.
+Calculates lots and take profits for you` parameter, you must select which feature(s) should get their settings from the profile.
-Whenever you see a parameter called **Use below settings from the investment profile:** you can set it to **true** to get the setting from the Investing Profile instead of what you see in the inputs.
+Whenever you see a parameter called `Use below settings from the investment profile:` you can set it to **True** to get the setting from the Investing Profile instead of what you see in the inputs.

-Note: These profiles have been backtested extensively and it's recommended to set all the  **Use below settings from the investment profile:**  parameters in the Robot to **true** for better results.
+Note: These profiles have been backtested extensively and it's recommended to set all the  `Use below settings from the investment profile:`  parameters in the EA to **True** for better results.

 On the current version the profiles have the following settings: